Unosquare-CoE-JavaScript/roberto-garcia-guerrero/CSS-Complete-Guide/course-notes.md

 + absolute ->
     + if there's no parents with position property then it will be with the html
     + if there's a parent with position property then the closest will be the context
-+ relative  -> it's context is the same value from the current position
++ relative  -> it's context is the same value from the current position to the containing block level element (ancestor)
 + fixed -> keeps the element fix to the position established always is the viewport
 + sticky *new value*  -> combination of relative and fixed